ArchanaKunwar/RC-BOAT/README.md

-# RC Boat — CAD Design (Third Space YSWS)
+# RC Boat — CAD Design

-A fully parametric CAD model of a radio-controlled boat, designed from scratch in **Onshape** as part of [Third Space](https://thirdspace.hackclub.com) — a Hack Club YSWS (You Ship, We Ship) program.
+A fully parametric CAD model of a radio-controlled boat, designed from scratch in **Onshape**
 ---

 ### Open vs. Closed Assembly